2023 Japan Cherry Blossom Forecast & Kyoto Sakura Season Viewing Guide

-This post offers a guide to sakura season in Kyoto, sharing our favorite cherry blossom spots, photogenic temples, plus tips & tricks for avoiding crowds that descend upon Japan every April.
-We also take a deeper dive into the topic, highlighting hidden gems for cherry blossom viewing where you’ll find fewer people and no busloads of tour groups.
-This guide assumes multiple days in the city; if you don’t have that much time, consult our 1-Day Kyoto Cherry Blossom Itinerary.
-(Last updated March 28, 2018.)
+This guide to sakura season in Japan and 2023 cherry blossom flowering forecast covers our favorite spots, best temples & shrines in Kyoto, tips & tricks for avoiding crowds.
+We also take a deeper dive into the topic, highlighting hidden gems where you’ll find fewer people and no busloads of tour groups.
+(Updated February 15, 2023.)

 Cherry Blossom Viewing Tips